 The best part is, once you set this up, it generates a regular stream of leads without you having to do anything and you can even automate your email responses to get people watching again and remind those who forget to watch the first time around.

 You’ll find this drastically increases your viewership rates and the quality of your leads without you doing any extra work at all.
-You can find out more about setting up your own automated strategy by reading our in-depth guide.

 #2: Speaking at small industry events

 Our main man Marcus Taylor spent a lot of effort speaking at events between 2012 and 2015 – anything from small meetups in London to a TED conference in Melbourne – and this is what he found out:

 “Speaking at big marketing conferences is mostly ineffective.”

 While the bigger marketing events were great for building credibility, they just weren’t doing much for us when it came to generating leads.